 Watching your cholesterol level helps protect your heart.
 Being proactive, if you don’t have good cholesterol lab results, can help you keep your heart healthier.
 It’s as important to have good HDL levels as it is to have low LDL levels.

 Get your triglycerides tested.
 This reading can be a warning sign that all is not well in your heart.
-The higher these are, the higher your change of developing heart problems.
+The higher these are, the higher your chance of developing heart problems.

 A lack of rest or prolonged periods of insomnia puts stress on the heart.
 One of the signs that your heart may not be at optimal health is if you feel fatigued a lot.
 Fatigue can be a warning sign that your heart isn’t working well and it can be a warning sign of a looming heart attack.
 If you suffer any unexplained fatigue, then you should be checked out by a doctor.